pjbiggs/Massey203311/Week12/Week12.md

 Closely related to the binomial distribution is the Poisson Distribution, which is the distribution one would expect in almost any case we are sampling a countable number of things.
 For example, after a very light rain, we could count the number of raindrops on different sidewalk squares.
 [These would be Poisson distributed](https://en.wikipedia.org/wiki/Poisson_scatter_theorem#:~:text=The%20expected%20number%20of%20raindrops,with%20intensity%20parameter%202%2F5.
 "But they would be hard to count").
 Maybe we are interested in [how many Prussian cavalry](http://rstudio-pubs-static.s3.amazonaws.com/567089_c15d14f3d35b4edcbf13f33bbe775d4c.html "Not interested, thanks") are likely to be [killed by horse kicks in any given year](https://www.randomservices.org/random/data/HorseKicks.html "Where is Prussia anyway?").
 Or maybe we're interested in the [number of calls we can expect at a call centre per hour](https://www.statology.org/poisson-distribution-real-life-examples/ "Not answering my phone").
 All of these are Poisson distributed.<br>

 <img src="graphics/prob-dists.jpeg" width="1400" title="C'mon this looks too complicated"/><br>
-**There are lots of distributions and they're all related**<br><br>
+**There are lots of distributions and they're all related.
+Yikes!**<br><br>

 ### RNA-seq reads are Poisson distributed

 The number of RNA-seq reads that map to a gene [is also Poisson distributed](https://www.biostars.org/p/84445/ "I knew it!") (largely speaking).
-As expected, then, most packages for analysing RNA-seq data *model* the data as being Poisson distributed (well...more on that later).
+As expected, then, most packages for analysing RNA-seq data *model* the data as being Poisson distributed (well ... more on that later).
 Let us see what this means for genes with high and low number of reads mapped to them.

 <img src="graphics/poisson.jpeg" width="600" title="Early days"/><br>
 **I literally do not understand this at all**.
 Credit: [xkcd](https://www.explainxkcd.com/wiki/index.php/12:_Poisson "But here's an explanation")<br><br>